Veronica Mars (film): Plot

 Nine years after the events of the series finale, former teenage sleuth Veronica Mars has left Neptune, California, and moved to New York City, where she is in a relationship with Stosh "Piz" Piznarski and has a job offer from the prestigious law firm Truman-Mann and Associates.

-Veronica is contacted by her ex-boyfriend Logan Echolls, now a Lieutenant in the United States Navy, who has been accused of murdering his girlfriend Carrie Bishop.
+Veronica is contacted by her ex-boyfriend Logan Echolls, now a Lieutenant in the United States Navy, who has been accused of murdering his girlfriend, Carrie Bishop.
 She was a fellow Neptune High graduate who became the self-destructive pop star, "Bonnie DeVille".
 He is being bombarded for help from lawyers, and Veronica agrees to return to Neptune to aid Logan find one who will best represent him.
 She reunites with her father Keith Mars, Neptune's former sheriff-turned-private investigator, who shows her that corruption and classism are rife under Sheriff Dan Lamb, the brother of the previous Sheriff Don Lamb.

 Veronica investigates the circumstances of Carrie's death.
-During her investigation, she attends her ten-year high school reunion with Wallace Fennell and Cindy "Mac" MacKenzie.
+During her investigation, she attends her ten-year high school reunion with Wallace Fennel and Cindy "Mac" MacKenzie.
 There, she learns that former outlaw biker Eli "Weevil" Navarro is now a reformed family man.
 During the reunion, Veronica realizes Carrie's murder is connected to that of Carrie's best friend, Susan Knight, who disappeared off a boat nine years earlier.

 After Veronica's nemesis Madison Sinclair projects a copy of Veronica's college sex tape with Piz, a fight breaks out.
 The reunion comes to an abrupt end as she sets the sprinklers off.
 Attending an after party, she speaks with Dick Casablancas, Luke Haldeman and his fiancée Gia Goodman, and Stu "Cobb" Cobbler, all of whom were with Susan and Carrie on the boat the night Susan disappeared.
 Meanwhile, while driving home from the reunion, Weevil stops to help a driver being harassed by bikers, only to be shot by her, Celeste Kane.
 The sheriff's department plants a gun so she can claim self-defense, and Keith agrees to prove Weevil's innocence.

 Veronica concludes that those on Susan's boat years ago covered up the circumstances of her death and Carrie was killed because she threatened to confess.
 As compromising videos of Carrie are posted online, Veronica traces them back to Vinnie Van Lowe, who has been planting spyware on celebrities and selling the footage.